 Look.
 I don’t care if you’re wholesaling, rehabbing and flipping houses, buying rentals, doing commercial deals, or pursuing any other strategy under the sun.
 Fact is, no matter what you’re doing (or want to do), there is absolutely NOTHING more crucial to you current and future success than a regularly-refilled lead and deal pipeline.
-This will make or break you: your ability to find great real estate deals.
+Your ability to find great off-market real estate deals will make or break you.

-And your ability to find great deals will depend on your real estate MARKETING.
+And your ability to find great off-market real estate deals will depend on your real estate MARKETING.
 Now, marketing comes in many forms and that’s what we are going to talk about in this post and ones to follow.

 First we’ll develop your mindset and overall strategy.